 Border collies never get aggressive without showing early signs of aggression.
 If they start chasing, growling, barking, and start biting you should make sure to take an action about their aggressive behavior before it gets out of your hands.

 They don’t bite in aggression unless they are in physical pain or they are annoyed and disturbed by your actions.
 Sometimes they also get aggressive and bite if you press their tail.

 In 9 out of 10 cases there is a lack of communication between owner and dog which causes trouble and puts your dog Border collie in separation anxiety and aggression.

-To prevent Border collie’s aggression, it is recommended and the basic need of Border collie is the time of his owner for him.
-If the owner has a busy schedule and the owner can’t provide time to his Border collie then NEVER pet a Border collie.
+To prevent Border collie aggression, it is recommended and the basic need of a Border collie is the time of his owner for him.
+If the owner has a busy schedule and the owner can’t provide time for his Border collie then NEVER pet a Border collie.

 Border collie’s aggression and dominant behavior:

 Never try to neglect your Border collie’s dominant behavior, otherwise, he will start thinking he is above you and will stay aggression all the time.